Roberto Quintanilla: Biography

 Quintanilla was born in 1928.
 He rose to become head of intelligence in the interior ministry under Bolivian president René Barrientos.
 Nicknamed "Toto", he was linked to the American Central Intelligence Agency and studied at the US-run School of the Americas in Panama.

 Quintanilla played a role in the operation leading to the 1967 capture and execution of Marxist guerrilla Che Guevara.
 He was responsible for ordering the removal of Guevara's hands for fingerprinting and the making of a death mask of his face in plaster.
 For his role in the operation, he was promoted to lieutenant-colonel.
-In 1969 he was responsible for the torture and execution of Ejército de Liberación Nacional de Bolivia ("National Liberation Army of Bolivia"; ELN) leader Guido "Inti" Peredo Leigue.
-The same year contemporary media reports linked him with the death of President Barrientos in a helicopter crash.
+In 1969 he was responsible for the torture and execution of Ejército de Liberación Nacional de Bolivia ("National Liberation Army of Bolivia"; ELN) leader Inti Peredo.
+The same year contemporary media reports linked him with the death of President Barrientos in a suspicious helicopter crash.